Updated May 2020

 Whether funds or individual securities are bought usually depends on how the advisor works and the amount of money you have the advisor invest for you.

 It’s worth repeating that if you go this route, you’re still the leader of your wealth.
 As such, you’ll want to learn enough about investing to confidently interview, evaluate and manage any financial advisor you use.

 Use a Free Financial Advisor

-Such advisors recommend funds or wealth managers as appropriate.
-When you manage your wealth in this way, you can combine investing on your own with an advisor assisting you for some of your investing decisions.
+Such advisors recommend appropriate funds or wealth managers that you can access through the brokerage firm where they work.
+This can be a good way to invest a portion of your wealth on your own while having an advisor assisting you for some of your investing decisions.

 How to Choose Who Will Invest Your Wealth

 While investing on your own may sound intimidating, you’ll want to compare the cost and potential returns of investing on your own with that of using a financial advisor.

 When you establish and monitor goals, lead your wealth, choose how proactive you’ll be, choose the types of investments, and decide who will invest for you, you’ve covered the basics steps of managing wealth.